Thanks to FPS Boost the Xbox Series S is an incredible value at $300

 The system of choice?

-If you're a hardcore gamer willing to pay (if you can find one) $500 (£450, AU$749) for a console, the Series X is for sure the system for you.
-I don't own a PlayStation 5 (and likely won't until the end of the year), so can't speak to its quality, but my colleague Dan Ackerman recommends it, again if you can find it.
+If you're a hardcore gamer willing to pay $500 (£450, AU$749) for a console -- if you can find one, that is -- the Series X is for sure the system for you.
+I don't own a PlayStation 5 and likely won't until the end of the year, so can't speak to its quality, but my colleague Dan Ackerman recommends it -- again, if you can find it.

 However, if you don't fit the above description, the Series S is a great alternative next-gen system.
 The consoles are a bit easier to find and the value proposition of the SSD speed, performance in optimized games and FPS Boost games is unmatched.
 When you combine that with Game Pass for $10 or $15 (£11, AU$16) a month, it's a ridiculous value that will only get better over the next few months as more and better games are released.